thevoiddancer/SamplesAbyss/README.md

 Browse either needs to have sources added as second alphabet-grid or split into Browse bands + Browse sources.

-### Extra 15: API support
+### Extra 16: API support

 API calls will be added to call to Discogs, Spotify, IMDB, YouTubeMusic.
 The calls will return links and thumbnails.
 Along with those APIs, YTM and Spotify embeds will be added for songs.
-In addition, a default error image and message will be generated.
+In part 2 a default error image and message will be generated and an improved searching function will be implemented.

-### Extra 16: DB redesign
+### Extra 17: DB redesign

 DB will be redesigned to hold additional columns.
 In first commit columns will be added, in the next they will be populated.
 1. Media url for thumbnails stored locally